TangYuan-Liu/Nepre/Radius/README.md

 ----------
 The runing folder should contain:
 * AminoAcid.py(Class for establish amino acid)
-* cutoff.npy(Energy matrix)
+* radius.npy(Energy matrix)

 A statistic of radius of different kind of amino acid have been done by us.
-We us gaussian distribute function to fit them and use the gaussian mean data as the default vlaue.
+We use gaussian distribute function to fit them and use the gaussian mean data as the default vlaue.
 See details in mean_radius.txt.

 For single protein potential energy calculate, go to linux shell and type: